| | | | | | | | |

 Linen Closet Organization with IKEA Trofast

-Let me first explain what was not working in here.
-The closet is 59’w x 18’d which is nice for extra storage but difficult to keep the long shelves organized without some sort of divider.
-Secondly, the spacing between the shelves required a lot of stacking which means I was constantly playing the shuffle game to put things away and take items out.
-This presents a big obstacle with organization.
+Secondly, the spacing between the shelves is too much.
+It requires a lot of stacking which means I was constantly playing the shuffle game to put things away and take items out.
+This presented a big obstacle.
 If organization is difficult to maintain, you simply will not do it.
-This was definitely the case with our linen closet.
-Also, the swing of the door blocked the entrance to the guest room, which never made sense to me.Garrison Street Design Studio - Linen Closet Organization with IKEA Trofast
+This was definitely the case with the linen closet.

 Then there was a trip to IKEA.
 If you are new around here, I kind of have a thing for IKEA.
 They have so many affordable items that can be transformed and repurposed to fit your needs.
 And wouldn’t you know it, IKEA came to the rescue once again for the linen closet organization with the Trofast.